01Your credit score can drop

 Maxing out one credit card is pretty bad for your credit score.
 Maxing out all your credit cards is much worse.
 Fortunately, your credit score can recover as you pay down your balances, but first, you have to stop creating more debt.

-04The Balance is Harder to Repay.
+04The balance is harder to repay

 If you're already having trouble sticking to a budget and making ends meet, a higher minimum payment will put even more strain on your finances.

 You won't be able to use your credit for an emergency or even to book a rental car or hotel.
-You may find it more difficult to pay off a maxed out credit card simply because of how much you have to pay to make even the smallest difference.

 7 Reasons a Maxed-Out Credit Card Is Bad